 Wildfires are indiscriminate in their destruction, but the fires actively burning in northern and southern parts of California, present unique challenges to the immigrant Latino community whose access to vital information and resources is limited by language barriers, immigration status, and socioeconomic status.
-A piece published this week by Los Angeles Times writerillustrated a sharp divide between the elite and working-class Los Angelenos who live and work near where the Getty Fire is currently burning, with wealth or lack of it being a critical factor in who is bearing the negative health effects — as well as the immediate economic consequences — of the fire.
+A piece published this week by Los Angeles Times writer Brittny Mejia illustrated a sharp divide between the elite and working-class Los Angelenos who live and work near where the Getty Fire is currently burning, with wealth or lack of it being a critical factor in who is bearing the negative health effects — as well as the immediate economic consequences — of the fire.

 Wealthy residents evacuated from their homes earlier this week, including high profile ones like LeBron James.
-“Man these LA [fires] aren’t no joke,” he on Monday.“Had to emergency evacuate my house and I’ve been driving around with my family trying to get rooms.
+“Man these LA [fires] aren’t no joke,” he tweeted on Monday.“Had to emergency evacuate my house and I’ve been driving around with my family trying to get rooms.
 No luck so far!”

 But despite the exodus of its residents, Mejia found that some of the housekeepers and gardeners who work in the very same neighborhoods were still trying to complete their hired tasks.
-She ran into several immigrants, hailing from Central America, who spoke little to no English andthat their employers’ neighborhoods were in close proximity to brush fires.
+She ran into several immigrants, hailing from Central America, who spoke little to no English and were unaware that their employers’ neighborhoods were in close proximity to brush fires.
 Several of them were not informed by their employers that they shouldn’t report for work that day.
 “They didn’t tell us,” said one of the housekeepers.
 “They need to tell us not to come.”